 The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting for the 30 calendar days immediately following discovery of the violation.
 Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited until 90 days following discovery of the violation or the first permissible date for in-person off-campus contact, as deemed appropriate.
-The institution shall be permitted to have no more than one additional off-campus contact with the involved prospect.
+In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect during his/her junior year and no more than one additional off-campus contact during the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect.

-Provision of recruiting materials to a prospect prior to the permissible date.
+Provision of recruiting materials (including electronic correspondence) to a prospect prior to the permissible date.
 (NCAA Bylaw 13.4.1)